carloalbert99/interview/README.md

 # Technical Interview Code Challenge
-Is a coding challenge for the technical interview of qa automation engineer at deel.
+Is a coding challenge for the technical interview of QA Automation Engineer at Deel.

 ## Local Development